Siege of Guînes (1352): Background

-Since the Norman Conquest of 1066 English monarchs had held titles and lands within France, the possession of which made them vassals of the kings of France.
+Since the Norman Conquest of 1066, English monarchs had held titles and lands within France, the possession of which made them vassals of the kings of France.
 Following a series of disagreements between Philip VI of France (r.
 1328–1350) and Edward III of England (r.
-1327–1377), on 24 May 1337 Philip's Great Council in Paris agreed that the lands held by Edward in France should be taken back into Philip's hands on the grounds that Edward was in breach of his obligations as a vassal.
+1327–1377), on 24 May 1337 Philip's Great Council in Paris agreed that the lands held by Edward in France should be taken back into Philip's hands because Edward was in breach of his obligations as a vassal.
 This marked the start of the Hundred Years' War, which was to last 116 years.
-After nine years of inconclusive but expensive warfare, Edward landed with an army in northern Normandy in July 1346.
+After nine years of expensive but inconclusive warfare, Edward landed with an army in northern Normandy in July 1346.
 He then undertook the Crécy campaign, to the gates of Paris and north across France.
 The English turned to fight Philip's much larger army at the Battle of Crécy, where the French were defeated with heavy loss.

 Edward needed a port where his army could regroup and be resupplied from the sea.
 The Channel port of Calais suited this purpose; it was also highly defensible and would provide a secure entrepôt into France for English armies.
 Calais could be easily resupplied by sea and defended by land.
 Edward's army laid siege to the port in September 1346.
 With French finances and morale at a low ebb after Crécy, Philip failed to relieve the town, and the starving defenders surrendered on 3 August 1347.
 By 28 September the Truce of Calais, intended to bring a temporary halt to the fighting, had been agreed.
-It was to run for nine months to 7 July 1348, but was extended repeatedly.
+It was to run for nine months to 7 July 1348 but was extended repeatedly.
 The truce did not stop ongoing naval clashes between the two countries, nor small-scale fighting in Gascony and Brittany.

-In July 1348, a member of the King's Council, Geoffrey de Charny, was put in charge of all French forces in the north east.
-Despite the truce being in effect Charny hatched a plan to retake Calais by subterfuge, and bribed Amerigo of Pavia, an Italian officer of the city garrison, to open a gate for a force led by him.
+In July 1348, a member of the King's Council, Geoffrey de Charny, was put in charge of all French forces in the northeast.
+Despite the truce being in effect Charny hatched a plan to retake Calais by deception and bribed Amerigo of Pavia, an Italian officer of the city garrison, to open a gate for a force led by him.
 The English king became aware of the plot, crossed the Channel and led his household knights and the Calais garrison in a surprise counter-attack.
 When the French approached on New Year's Day 1350 they were routed by this smaller force, with significant losses and all their leaders captured or killed; Charny was among the captured.